bibor/signal-tools-container/README.md

     ./run.sh

 You will get a bash shell in the container
-The normal `run.sh` runs an unprivileged container, with acces to Xorg and sound but not to USB.
-If you want to access an UBS device like an SDR or Locic Analyzer you have to run
+The normal `run.sh` runs an unprivileged container with acces to Xorg and sound.
+If you want to access an USB device like an SDR or Locic Analyzer you have to run

     ./run-priv-usb.sh

 This will run a **privileged** container with acces to **ALL** your usb devices.
 So be carefull, because the root user in the container is virtually root outside the container!
 To mitigate this Problems you can apply an apparmor profile to the container (see the `run-priv-usb.sh` script).

+It would be a wa better idea to pass the device with the `--device=<dev>` option but i didn't get it work yet.

+### Misc
+#### Existing Containers
+If you want to run a existing container execute

+	docker start signal

-If you want to attach to the running container run
+If you want to attach to the running container execute

     docker attach signal

+#### GUI
+If you want to execute GUI Software like `gnuradio-companion` you have to get the container access to your X server

+	sudo xhost +loxal:

+#### User
 The signals user password is "signals" and the user has sudo capabilities.

-It would be a wa better idea to pass the device with the `--device=<dev>` option but i didn't get it work yet.

 ## Credits
 Thanks to Marcus D. Leech who wrote the gnuradio install script, which this container is based on.